 The texture of these noodles can also be highly variable.
 For some, they are described as being like rubber bands no matter how they are cooked.
 Apart from rinsing them very well, it is best to pan-fry them without oil or any other liquid so the liquid is removed.
 Less water means better texture.
 Having said that, they are easier to eat once water is re-added as in a stir-fry for example.

 In summary, the noodles maintain their structure well in boiling water.
 The best way to cook them is to dry roast them after they have been drained properly.
+It also makes sense to cook them in a stock which also helps dispel the strange flavour notes they first have.

 The noodles are often served in Japan in a cast-iron pot called a donabe.